Bundesliga betting tips: Borussia Monchengladbach v Bayern Munich; Borussia Dortmund v Eintracht Frankfurt

 The Bundesliga returns this weekend with two games televised on Sky Sports.
 Tom Carnduff picks out his best bets.

-1pt Leroy Sane to score anytime in Borussia Mönchengladbach v Bayern Munich at 14/5 (General)
+1pt Leroy Sane to score anytime in Borussia Mönchengladbach v Bayern Munich at 16/5 (Sky Bet)

 1pt Erling Haaland to score 2+ goals in Borussia Dortmund v Eintracht Frankfurt at 9/4 (General)